Moghol language: Phonology

+/ɦ/ may range between voiced [ɦ] and voiceless [h].

 Script

-Historically, the Moghol language was written using a modified version of the Perso-Arabic script.
+Historically, the Moghol language was written using the Perso-Arabic script.
 Extant Moghol literature included Islamic texts, poetry, Mogholi-Persian vocabularies, and Mogholi grammars.

 Grammar

 Moghol grammar shows substantial influence from Persian languages, having borrowed even word classes not found in other Mongolic languages: the parts of speech are nouns, verbs, adjectives, pronouns, prepositions, adverbs and conjunctions.

 Nouns are marked for number and case.
-Verbs are marked for person, number, tense-aspect and mode.
+Verbs are marked for person, number, tense-aspect and mood.
 Adjectives inflect for the comparative and superlative degree with the Persian suffixes -tar and -tariin, but not for number and case.